apollographql/apollo/design/high-level-reactivity.md

 Since both of those approaches don't change anything about the inherent design of the system and are relatively simple to implement, we'll leave them as optimizations for the future.

-### Invalidating dependencies
+## Invalidating dependencies

 We haven’t talked at all about how the invalidation server finds out that a dependency version has incremented, and that clients should reload that data.
 At the lowest level, your code posts to the invalidation server the list of keys that need to be invalidated whenever you make a write to the data store.
-The next section will talk about a nice high-level wrapper around that for application developers.
+This section will also talk about a nice high-level wrapper around that for application developers.

-## Mutations
+### Mutations

 So far, we have only talked about loading data, which is fine if your app is just a view or dashboard onto some data you don’t control.
 However, most apps also have controls for the users to manipulate their persistent data.